apollographql/router/.changesets/feat_feat_sha256_in_rhai.md

 ### Add support for SHA256 hashing in Rhai ([Issue #4939](https://github.com/apollographql/router/issues/4939))

-This adds a new `sha256` module to create SHA256 hashes within Rhai scripts.
-An example looks like:
+The router supports a new `sha256` module to create SHA256 hashes in Rhai scripts.
+The module supports the `sha256::digest` function.

+An example script that uses the module:

 ```rs
 fn supergraph_service(service){